New Insurance Clients: Please Read before scheduling.

 Do you take Insurance?

-Yes I do take insurance.
-Massage may be covered by your insurance if you were in a car accident or hurt at work and using your Labor and Industries claim.
+Yes I am a provider with Regence Blue Shield and Premera Blue Cross.
 Your health insurance may also cover your massage if you have a condition that can be helped with massage.
-It needs to be medically necessary.
+It needs to be medically necessary which means you have to have some sort of pain AND a loss of function/movement.
 You will need a prescription from your doctor.
 Find out more about insurance coverage.

 How often do you recommend massage?